 Similarly, you can have access to drinking water in the majority of tea establishments.
 You can spend between $2 and $5 on bottled water to bring on your hikes.
 There are numerous water sources with fresh, drinkable water along the paths.
 To be safe, you may also pack water purification tablets.

 It takes a lot of planning to keep your Lobuche peak climbing expenses under control.
-Teamwork is required to prepare so many tools in order for the excursion to be successful.
-In order to complete the Lobuche trip, keep Tour in Nepal in mind.
+Teamwork is required to prepare so many tools for the excursion to be successful.
+To complete the Lobuche trip, keep the Tour in Nepal in mind.